 MySQL is an open-source relational database that is free and widely used.
-It is a good choice if you know that you need a database but don’t know much about all of the available options.
+It is a good choice if you know that you need a database but doesn’t know much about all of the available options.
 This article describes a basic installation of a MySQL database server on CentOS Linux Server.
 You might need to install other packages to let applications use MySQL, like extensions for PHP.
 Check your application documentation for details.

-Install the database server
+Install the MySQL database server in CentOS

 Follow the steps in this section to install the core database server.

 Also, you may like how to install MySQL on the Ubuntu Linux server.

 - Install the MySQL database through the CentOS package manager (yum) by running the following commands at a command prompt:

 sudo yum install mysql-server sudo /sbin/service mysqld start

 - Press Enter to give no password for root when prompted for it.

 - To apply some reasonable security to your new MySQL server answer yes to all the prompts.
 In order, those prompts enable you to set the root password (How to choose a secure password), remove anonymous users, disable remote root logins, delete the test database that the installer included, and then reload the privileges so that your changes will take effect.